Toddler who was found in the jaws of an alligator was drowned by father, authorities say

 The Florida toddler who was found last month in the jaws of an alligator was drowned by his father, police said Monday.

-The cause of 2-year-old Taylen Mosley’s death was determined to be a drowning, according to a statement from the St. Petersburg Police Department, which said it confirmed the drowning with the Pinellas County Medical Examiner.
+The cause of 2-year-old Taylen Mosley’s death was determined to be a drowning, St. Petersburg police said in a statement, which said they confirmed the drowning with the Pinellas County medical examiner.

 The child’s father, Thomas Mosley, 21, is charged with two counts of first-degree murder in the death of his son and the boy’s mother, Pashun Jeffery, 20, police said.